sueszli/notionSnapshot/development diary.md

-# Development Notes
-This is a collection of notes and considerations for the development of the project.
+This is a collection of notes and considerations that were made during the development of the project.

 <br>